DylanBaine/teamup/rubber-ducky.md

-# What to do to Timmatic
+# What to do to timatik

 This is where I write out, and keep up with, business rules and designs for future features.